Sparika/draft-corre-quic-throughput-testing/draft-corre-quic-throughput-testing.md

    - Network congestion causing an increase in RTT, which may be inferred from the Buffer Delay Percentage (i.e., 0% = no increase in RTT over baseline).

-   - Rate limiting by traffic shapping may also cause an increase in RTT.
+   - Rate limiting by traffic shaping may also cause an increase in RTT.

    - Maximum UDP Buffer Space.
 All operating systems have a global mechanism to limit the quantity of system memory to be used by UDP sockets.
 On some systems, each socket is subject to a memory limit that is applied to the total memory used for input data, output data, and controls.
 On other systems, there are separate limits for input and output buffer spaces per socket.
      Client/server IP hosts might be configured with Maximum UDP Buffer Space limits that are far too small for high-performance networks.
 These socket buffers MUST be large enough to hold a full BDP of UDP Bytes plus some overhead.

    - Path MTU.
 The client/server IP host system SHOULD use the largest possible MTU for the path.
-This may require enabling Path MTU Discovery {{RFC1191}} and {{RFC4821}}.
-Since {{RFC1191}} is flawed, Path MTU Discovery is sometimes not enabled by default and may need to be explicitly enabled by the system administrator.  {{RFC4821}}
+This may require enabling Path MTU
+     Discovery {{RFC1191}} and {{RFC4821}}.
+Since {{RFC1191}} is flawed, Path
+     MTU Discovery is sometimes not enabled by default and may need to be explicitly enabled by the system administrator.  {{RFC4821}}
      describes a new, more robust algorithm for MTU discovery and ICMP black hole recovery.